kodiem9/Snapling-Engine/README.md

 After that everything should work again!

 # It's still not working? #
 In the future I'll make a dmg file so it's easier and safer to download which (hopefully) won't make the program break!
-For now the engine doesn't have much, so you're not missing out...
+For now the engine doesn't have much, so you're not missing out... yet :P

-yet... >:)